tinzuu05/h.florist.io/README.md

 <h3>It's a personal project about a floral course shop, I built it with the information of H. Florist and helped it to create an online website.</h3>

-Visit Demo check <a href="https://tinzuu05.github.io/h.florist.io/">here</a> please, or link - https://tinzuu05.github.io/h.florist.io/ thank you.
+Check Demo <a href="https://tinzuu05.github.io/h.florist.io/">here</a> please, or click link - https://tinzuu05.github.io/h.florist.io/ thank you.

 Detail-